The difference between visa and temporary status in Canada

 The following people have legal temporary resident status in Canada.
 Nonetheless, make sure to review the terms and conditions.

 - Work permit holders: If you have a valid work permit, you have temporary status in Canada.
-However, a work permit that carries the “does not confer temporary status” message means you have no status.
+However, a work permit with the “does not confer temporary status” message means you have no status.
 Also, you could lose your temporary status if you receive an enforceable removal order.
 Lastly, some people, such as refugee claimants, who hold work permits, do not have temporary status in Canada.

 - Study permit holders: You have temporary status unless one of the following happens: (1) The study permit expires; (2) It has been more than 90 days since you finished your studies in Canada; (3) Immigration authorities have issued an enforceable removal order against you; (4) Your permit includes a message that loosely says “does not confer temporary status.”